-What was the reason for the government’s ban on single-use plastics?
+What was the reason for the government’s ban on single-use plastic?

 India is ranked 94 out of 100 countries that produce single-use plastics (the top three being Singapore, Australia, and Oman).

-- Single-use plastics are difficult to collect since they are often thrown away.
+- Single-use plastic is difficult to collect since they are often thrown away.
 Collecting them takes time, and they are sometimes difficult to recycle due to their small size.

 - The packaging uses the most single-use plastic, with 95% falling into this category.

-Many of us hear about a ban on single-use plastics, but we don’t know what kinds of plastics fit into this category.
+Many of us hear about a ban on single-use plastic, but we don’t know what kinds of plastics fit into this category.
 Let’s have a look at what they are first.

-Which Plastic Items Will Be Banned From July 1, 2022?
+Which Single-use plastic Items Will Be Banned From July 1, 2022?